-The trunk lid can be released from outside the vehicle by pressing the trunk button on the Remote Keyless Entry Transmitter two times.
+The trunk lid can be released from outside the vehicle by pressing the trunk button on the Remote Keyless Entry (RKE) transmitter twice within 5 seconds.

-With the ignition ON, the trunk open symbol will display in the instrument cluster indicating that the trunk is open.
+With the ignition switch in the ON position, the trunk open symbol will display in the instrument cluster indicating that the trunk is open.
 The odometer display will reappear once the trunk is closed.

-With the key in the lock position or key out, the trunk open symbol will display until the trunk is closed.
+With the ignition switch in the LOCK position or the key removed from the ignition switch, the trunk open symbol will display until the trunk is closed.